YuvrajMann/KoinXAssignment/README.md

 ```

-## CORN Job
+## CRON (Command Run On (UNIX scheduler) Job
-A corn job that will run every 10 minutes to update the Ethereum price in the database is developed
+A cron job that will run every 10 minutes to update the Ethereum price in the database is developed

 ## Setup Instructions
 1. Clone the repository in your local PC using ```git clone https://github.com/YuvrajMann/KoinXAssignment.git```